-Photo book services can turn your holiday happy snaps into a professional-looking, coffee-table-quality printed book, conveniently mailed to your home.
-The idea is a modern take on the traditional photo album, but presented and printed as professional quality hardcover (or soft cover) book.
+Photo book services can turn your holiday happy snaps into a professional-looking, coffee table-quality printed book, conveniently mailed to your home.

-When we tried out popular services in our photo book service reviews, we found a lot of variation in the features they offer, and in how they describe their offering – which makes it tricky to compare.
+When we tried out popular services in our photo book service reviews, we found a lot of variation in the features they offer, and in how they describe their offerings – which makes it tricky to compare your options.

 Range of features

 Trying to compare book offerings between services can be confusing.
-There's no standard for selecting book sizes, book types, paper types, or covers.
-Most services describe their products differently.
+There's no standard for selecting book sizes, book types, paper types or covers.
 Book sizes can be described in inches, in centimetres, in page size (A5, A4, A3), or in words such as mini, small, medium and large, or portrait, landscape, square, and rectangle.

-For covers, you may come across terms such as imagewrap, coverphoto, debossed and linen, and it's sometimes left to the accompanying pictures to help you figure out what the terms mean.
+For covers, you may come across terms like imagewrap, coverphoto, debossed and linen, and it's sometimes left to the accompanying pictures to help you figure out what the terms mean.

-The key lesson here is to make sure you double-check every option along the way when selecting a book type, book size, cover options, and paper quality.
+CHOICE tip: Double-check every option along the way when selecting a book type, book size, cover options and paper quality.
 When using drop-down menus, make sure the options you've already selected don't change when something else is changed.

-- you only want to build a basic book quickly and not have a lot of creative control
+- you want to make a basic book quickly, with less creative control

-- you're looking to source your pictures via social media e.g. some services let you input a webpage address (URL) and it'll scan that webpage for pictures that you can use.
+- you want to source pictures via social media.
+For example, some services let you input a webpage address (URL) and it'll scan it for pictures to use.

-- Stronger, sturdier and can survive wear and tear much better than a softcover.
+- Stronger, sturdier and can survive wear and tear better than softcover.